6 Questions to Ask Before Opening A Savings Account

 Here are six factors you should consider before opening a new savings account.

-Savings accounts today aren’t known for paying high interest rates.
-They are a safe place to build an emergency fund, but it’s not really an income-generating account.
-But, with a bit of research, consumers can find savings accounts that pay at least a bit more than others.
+Savings accounts today are paying higher interest rates than they have in years.
+They used to be just a safe place to build an emergency fund, but if you have enough money in your account, it becomes an income-generating account as well.
+With a bit of research, you can find savings accounts that pay more than others.

 You might find higher interest rates depending on how a bank or credit union makes its money.
 Gabe Krajicek, chief executive officer of BancVue, says that some financial institutions make money, in part, by encouraging their members to use debit cards (which provide fees to these banks) or purchase other products from them.
 These financial institutions tend to offer higher interest rates with their savings accounts.